daehan0226/system-design/message-queues/README.md

 ### Design CPU intensive tasks with queues
 - WAS: Send tasks to task queues and do not process tasks in WAS instance, act as producers.
 It will delegate tasks to other processes.
-- WORKER: As a comsumer, it will process takss from queues.
+- WORKER: As a comsumer, it will process tasks from queues.

 ### Advantages and Disadvantages of Queue